How to Start a Podcast: The Ultimate Step-by-Step Guide for Beginners

 It is extremely easy to submit your podcast on Soundcloud, which starts with creating a profile with an active email address.
 After completing your profile information, add a description to your podcast and social media links.
 Go to the content settings page and choose a category and the language of your podcast.
 Double-check the upload default setting and save the changes.
 You can now submit your podcasts to SoundCloud.

-4 comments on “How to Start a Podcast”
+6 comments on “How to Start a Podcast: The Ultimate Step-by-Step Guide for Beginners”

 Great information!
 I’ve decided to start a podcast so this guide really helped me.
 I’m going to take my time to get everything together but this information has made it a lot less frightening!
 Thank you from Costa Rica!